racer-rust/vim-racer/README.md

 * In normal mode type `gs` to splitted open a definition

-* In normal mode type `gv` to vsplitted open a definition
+* In normal mode type `gx` to vsplitted open a definition